12 Secrets of Dollar Store Employees

 When most everything is a dollar, it’s easy to see why discount chains find themselves acting as a warehouse for local small businesses.
 Hank says that he’s observed independent proprietors coming in to stock up on items.
 “There is one man who runs a convenience store and buys boxes of chocolate bars and bottles of soda,” he says.
 “We also get plenty of event organizers buying supplies in bulk, sometimes hundreds of items at a time.”

-7. They dread the sight of Hot Wheels toy cars.
+7. Dollar stores dread the sight of Hot Wheels toy cars.

 While many toys at dollar store locations are of suspect quality, there’s at least one bit of inventory that causes a lot of excitement in aisles.
 “We get a lot of the infamous 'Hot Wheels Hunters,'” Nate says, referring to collectors of the popular die-cast toy car line from Mattel.
 “I guess they scour the internet and find out when stores are getting shipments.
 I’ve had people show up a day after my 2000-piece truck [arrives] and demand I go find the one box of Hot Wheels I got so they can be the first to buy them.”